01builders/celestia-app/binary.md

 - Delete capability module imports and scoped keepers from celestia-app
 - Remove legacy proposal handlers
 - Delete rosetta (should be re-enabled later)
+- Update proto-builder to latest in makefile + re-generate proto files. buf.yaml was updated to v1 to give the correct fully qualified name buf.yaml was moved to proto/ because there is no excluding folder in v1 (and specs contains invalid protos)

 ## Problems